As an Amazon Associate I earn from qualifying purchases.

 And I promise a proper water bath is nothing complicated.

-What you’ll do is place the springform pan (this recipe calls for a 9″ springform pan) inside a slightly larger round pan (I used a 10″ cake pan), and then putting both of those into a larger cake pan (I used a 12″ cake pan) or roasting pan that you’ll fill with water (here is a bundle that includes all the pans!).
+What you’ll do is place the springform pan (this recipe calls for a 9″ springform pan) inside a slightly larger round pan (I used a 10″ cake pan), and then put both of those into a larger cake pan (I used a 12″ cake pan) or roasting pan that you’ll fill with water (here is a bundle that includes all the pans!).

 Sound confusing?
 It’s not.
 Here’s a visual.